Diamonds Are Forever (1971) - Review

 Who Should Watch

-Final Verdict: A crowd-pleasing entertainment of genuine spectacle and limited dramatic ambition.
-Sean Connery's return gives the film a star power that makes the experience consistently entertaining, Jill St. John's Tiffany Case is the franchise's most purely entertaining Connery-era Bond girl, and Guy Hamilton's direction delivers the Las Vegas setting with a comic confidence and a spectacular energy that makes Diamonds Are Forever one of the franchise's most purely enjoyable if least dramatically ambitious entries.
+Final Verdict: An entertaining Bond film of considerable spectacle and deliberate lightness.
+Connery's return gives the film a star power and physical presence the Lazenby entry did not share, Jill St. John's Tiffany Case is among the Connery era's most engaging Bond girls, and Guy Hamilton's direction gives the Las Vegas setting a brash confidence that keeps Diamonds Are Forever consistently enjoyable despite its more limited ambitions.

 Sean Connery as James Bond